ON THE EXPERIMENTAL IN EXPERIMENTAL FILM

 When artists of old wanted to make a film they had at their disposal only mechanical cameras and celluloid film.
 Later there was the cheaper option of magnetic tape video.
 Today we have digital cameras and computers for editing.
 When smartphones became ubiquitous, everyone who had one suddenly found themselves with a motion picture camera and editing tools in their pocket.

 Celluloid film, magnetic tape video, and digital video all produce moving images in different aesthetic styles.
 The images produced look and feel different in each medium.
-What does it mean when someone says only a film on celluloid is a true film?
-Or that a film is not important because it is created using one tool instead of another?
+What does it mean when someone says that a film is less important because it's created using one tool instead of another?
 Is it not simply an expression of that person's visual aesthetic preference?
 What matters more in art: an artist’s idea or the aesthetics of the medium used to express the idea?
 And isn't it conceivable to create aesthetic depth and beauty in any medium?